xy7313/xy7313.github.io/_posts/2017-03-30-Core-Java-Interview-Questions-And-Answers.md

 ###### 3.17  J2EE, J2SE, JSP
 1. JavaSE (Standard Edition): For general-purpose use on desktop PCs,servers and similar devices.

-2. JavaEE (Enterprise Edition): Java SE plus various APIs useful formulti-tier client–serverenterprise applications.
-Theplatform was known as Java2 Platform, Enterprise Editionor J2EEuntil the name was changed to JavaEEin version 5.
+2. JavaEE (Enterprise Edition): Java SE plus various APIs useful for multi-tier client–server enterprise applications.
+The platform was known as Java2 Platform, Enterprise Edition or J2EE until the name was changed to JavaEEin version 5.
 The current version is called JavaEE 6.

-3. Java ServerPages (JSP) are server-side Java EEcomponents that generate responses, typically HTMLpages, to HTTP requests from clients.
-JSPsembed Java code in an HTML page by using the special delimiters<% and %>.
+3. Java ServerPages (JSP) are server-side Java EE components that generate responses, typically HTML pages, to HTTP requests from clients.
+JSPs embed Java code in an HTML page by using the special delimiters<% and %>.
 A JSP is compiled to a Java servlet,a Java application in its own right, the first time it is accessed.After that, the generated servlet creates the response.

 <span id="jump18"></span>
 ###### 3.18  why do we need package the program.